rseanhall/sdk-api/sdk-api-src/content/winuser/nf-winuser-mapvirtualkeya.md

 In **MAPVK\_VK\_TO\_CHAR** mode [virtual-key codes](/windows/win32/inputdev/virtual-key-codes), the 'A'..'Z' keys are translated to upper-case 'A'..'Z' characters regardless of current keyboard layout.
 If you want to translate a virtual-key code to the corresponding character, use the [ToAscii](/windows/win32/api/winuser/nf-winuser-toascii) function.

 > [!NOTE]
-> The winuser.h header defines MapVirtualKey as an alias which automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
-Mixing usage of the encoding-neutral alias with code that not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
+> The winuser.h header defines MapVirtualKey as an alias that automatically selects the ANSI or Unicode version of this function based on the definition of the UNICODE preprocessor constant.
+Mixing usage of the encoding-neutral alias with code that is not encoding-neutral can lead to mismatches that result in compilation or runtime errors.
 For more information, see [Conventions for Function Prototypes](/windows/win32/intl/conventions-for-function-prototypes).

 ## -see-also